Isn’t travel expensive? How do you afford to travel so much?

 Weigh All Your Options

-With the invent of Airbnb, you now have three options for lodging – booking a hostel, homestay or hotel.
+With the arrival of Airbnb, you now have three options for lodging – booking a hostel, homestay or hotel.
 It pays to check all three types of accommodations because Airbnb has some amazing rental properties that are a fraction of the cost of a hotel.
 Similarly, you may scoff at the idea of staying in a hostel, but they’re not only for solo travelers, spring breakers or backpackers (especially the private rooms).
 Do your due diligence and research all possible options before committing.
 Depending on your destination, you never know which may be the cheapest.

 Don’t be Scared Off by Expensive Flights